AI Transport overview

 Client -> Sockudo -> Store - 02Agent opens output state

-The worker emits ai-turn-start and creates the ai-output mutable message for this turn.
+The worker emits ai-run-start and creates the ai-output mutable message for this run.

 Agent -> Sockudo - 03Provider stream becomes append operations